 As a founder, having an investor is a coveted opportunity.
 At some point in your investor search, a term sheet may be used.
 Although a term sheet is a big step in getting funded, the term sheet itself may not be the final document of agreement.

 While a term sheet is not legally binding, there are specific terms in the sheet that can be binding.
 There is also a certain language that’s used in term sheets that can be legally binding.
 Confidentiality terms, exclusivity, and closing expenses are examples of legally binding components of a term sheet.
+Situations like this are just some of the Legal Problems of Entrepreneurs and Startups that can happen, so it is best to educate yourself on the matters at hand.

 Term sheets are an essential part of investment agreements and the funding process for companies.
 Care should be taken when reviewing and negotiating the terms in a terms sheet as it will determine the crucial benefits of your final agreement.
 If you’re interested in the legalities involved with a term sheet, this article is for you.
 Keep reading for more information on whether or not a term sheet can be legally binding.